KSSWSept20/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ArchiveCommandObjectDiagram0.puml" alt="ArchiveCommandObjectDiagram0" />

-In this example, Irfan Ibrahim was initially in the `persons` list, at `INDEX` 1.
+In this example, Irfan was initially in the `persons` list, at `INDEX` 1.

 <puml src="diagrams/ArchiveCommandObjectDiagram1.puml" alt="ArchiveCommandObjectDiagram1" />